meyerv11045/notes/notes/software_design/patterns/composite.md

 - Need to decide who has the responsibility for deleting children
 - Do we allocate storage for children in component base class
     - In the expression tree, someone outside the tree will do this actual creation of children nodes (i.e. the interpreter)

+## Related Patterns

+- Iterator pattern can be used to traverse composites
+- Visitor pattern can be used to localize operations/behavior that would otherwise be distributed across composite and leaf classes